LinkedInLearning/azure-event-hubs-for-developers-2450258/README.md

 # Azure Event Hubs for Developers
-This is the repository for the LinkedIn Learning course `Azure Event Hubs for Developers`.
+This is the repository for the LinkedIn Learning course Azure Event Hubs for Developers.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Azure Event Hubs for Developers][lil-thumbnail-url]

+As modern applications become more decentralized and developers need to create solutions for receiving and processing events generated from multiple sources, building data ingestion pipelines that are simple, trusted, and scalable has never been more important.
+In this course, Nertil Poci teached you how to build data processing solutions with Azure Event Hubs.
+Nertil goes over provisioning event hubs, sending events, and creating event processors to read the messages coming into your hub.
+If you’re looking to use Azure Event Hubs to ingest data and create actionable insights, check out this course.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.